AmanPatwal12/HR-ATTRITION-DASHBOARD/README.md

 ## Employee Attrition Analysis Dashboard
-Objective
+#Objective
-This project aims to create a Power BI Dashboard that offers insights into employee attrition and identifies the factors influencing turnover.
-The findings will help develop effective retention strategies to strengthen the workforce and improve overall employee retention.
+This project aims to create a Power BI Dashboard that provides insights into employee attrition and identifies the key factors influencing turnover.
+The findings will help develop effective retention strategies, strengthening the workforce and improving overall employee retention.

-Dataset
+#Dataset
-The analysis utilizes data from Kaggle's "IBM HR Analytics Employee Attrition & Performance."
-This dataset contains critical information on employee demographics, job attributes, performance ratings, and attrition status, essential for understanding the drivers of turnover.
+The analysis uses the dataset from Kaggle titled "IBM HR Analytics Employee Attrition & Performance."
+This dataset contains essential information on employee demographics, job attributes, performance ratings, and attrition status, which are critical for understanding the drivers of turnover.

-Steps Undertaken
+#Steps Undertaken
-1. Setting Objectives
+Setting Objectives
-Defined the project's scope and goals to gain insights into patterns of employee attrition.
+Defined the project's scope and goals to uncover patterns in employee attrition.

-2. Data Collection and Exploration
+##Data Collection and Exploration

 Gathered the HR attrition dataset from Kaggle.
-Analyzed the dataset to examine employee demographics, job attributes, performance ratings, and attrition status using descriptive statistics and data visualization techniques to reveal distributions, correlations, and trends.
+Conducted an exploratory analysis to examine employee demographics, job attributes, performance ratings, and attrition status, employing descriptive statistics and data visualization techniques to reveal distributions, correlations, and trends.
-3. Metric Development
+Metric Development
-Utilized Power BI Desktop and Data Analysis Expressions (DAX) to develop key performance indicators (KPIs), including attrition rates and department-wise turnover metrics.
+Utilized Power BI Desktop and Data Analysis Expressions (DAX) to create key performance indicators (KPIs), including overall attrition rates and department-wise turnover metrics.

-4. Dashboard Creation
+#Dashboard Creation
-Created an interactive dashboard in Power BI Desktop to display the analysis results.
-The dashboard features various visualizations, filters, and slicers, allowing users to explore and understand employee attrition patterns.
+Developed an interactive dashboard in Power BI Desktop to showcase the analysis results.
+The dashboard features various visualizations, filters, and slicers, enabling users to explore and understand employee attrition patterns.

-Installation/Usage
+#Installation/Usage
 To use the HR Attrition Analysis Dashboard, follow these steps:

 Install Power BI Desktop: Download and install Power BI Desktop from the official Power BI Download Site.